-LEVELS OF INTERVENTIONS AND RESPONSES Suffolk Public Schools' intent is to change student behavior; however, consequences and/or more intense interventions may be imposed due to safety or repeated offenses.
-Teachers and administrators should start at the lowest available disciplinary intervention and/or consequence for the infraction at issue, and only proceed to the higher intervention and/or consequences for repeated or more serious infractions.
-These interventions aim to teach and correct inappropriate behavior so students can learn and demonstrate safe and respectful behavior.
-Examples of Classroom Interventions and Responses Establish positive relationships • Verbal correction •Seat change with students Reminders and redirection • Behavior chart/contract/plan •Student conference • Level 1 Loss of classroom privileges • Written reflection or apology • Detention Parent/guardian conference •Contact parent/guardian Recognize/reward appropriate behavior • These interventions involve the school administration and aim to correct behaviors by stressing the seriousness of the behavior while keeping the student in school.
-Examples of Administrative Interventions and Responses • Peer mediation Level 2 • Restorative practice strategies Student conference • Mentoring Check-in/check-out • Restitution • In-school Suspension (ISS) Behavior chart/contract/plan • Detention • Functional Behavior Assessment (FBA); Behavior Intervention Plan Parent/guardian contact • Conflict resolution (BIP) Loss of privilege These interventions involve the short-term removal of a student from the school environment due to the severity or chronic nature of the behaviors; the suspension from school will not exceed ten (10) days.
-Examples of Short-term Suspension Referral Responses • Restitution • Restorative practice strategies Level 3 • Short-term Out-of-School Suspension (OSS) not to exceed ten (10) days • Functional Behavior Assessment (FBA); Behavior Intervention Plan (BIP) • Revision of IEP (students with disabilities) · Referral to community organizations • FOCUS Center • Small Group Counseling with School Counselor These interventions involve the long-term removal of a student from the school environment due to the severity of the behavior.
+LEVELS OF INTERVENTIONS AND RESPONSES These interventions aim to teach and correct inappropriate behavior so students can learn and demonstrate safe and respectful behavior.
+Staff members are encouraged to try a variety of positive management strategies with graduated responses as needed.
+Examples of Classroom Interventions and Responses Level 1 Establish positive relationships Reminders and redirection Loss of classroom privileges Parent/guardian conference Recognize/reward appropriate behavior Verbal correction Verbal correction Behavior chart/contract/plan Student conference Student conference Detention These interventions involve the school administration and aim to correct behaviors by stressing the seriousness of the behavior while keeping the student in school.
+Examples of Administrative Interventions and Responses Level 2 Student conference Check-in/Check-out Behavior chart/contract/plan Parent/guardian contact Loss of privilege Restorative practice strategies Restorative practice strategies Restitution Mentoring In-school Suspension (ISS) Functional Behavior Assessment (FBA); Behavior Intervention Plan (BIP) These interventions involve the short-term removal of a student from the school environment due to the severity or chronic nature of the behaviors; the suspension from school will not exceed ten (10) days.
+Level 3 Examples of Short-term Suspension Referral Responses Restitution Restorative practice strategies Short-term Out-of-School Suspension (OSS) not to exceed ten (10) days Functional Behavior Assessment (FBA); Behavior Intervention Plan (BIP) Revision of IEP (students with disabilities) Referral to community organizations FOCUS Center Small Group Counseling with School Counselor These interventions involve the long-term removal of a student from the school environment due to the severity of the behavior.
 These interventions focus on protecting the safety of the school community and ending destructive/dangerous behavior.
-Examples of Extended Suspension Referral Responses • Restorative practice strategies upon return from suspension Level 4 • Referral to community organizations • Extended Out-of-School Suspension (OSS) of more than ten (10) days · Placement in an alternative educational setting Expulsion · Report to law enforcement
+Level 4 Examples of Extended Suspension Referral Responses Restorative practice strategies upon return from suspension Referral to community organizations Extended Out-of-School Suspension (OSS) of more than ten (10) days Placement in an alternative educational setting Expulsion Report to law enforcement investigation.
+Code Name SBAR Code Category A: Behaviors that impede the Academic Progress (BAP) of the student or of other students Grade Levels 1 2 3 4 Notify Police Learning Interference- Inside Classroom BAP1 Interfering with learning in the classroom (talking, excessive noise, off-task, out of seat, possessing items that distract) All x x x Learning Interference- Outside Classroom BAP2 Interfering with learning outside of the classroom (excessive noise, interrupting a class, etc.) All х х x Scholastic Dishonesty BAP3 Scholastic dishonest (cheating, plagiarism) Tardiness- Unexcused to Class BAP4 Unexcused tardiness to class All х Tardiness- Unexcused to School BAP5 Unexcused tardiness to school All х